 A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

-Imagine confidently navigating tricky situations like job interviews, client meetings, or international networking events seamlessly weaving in modal verbs, conditionals, and subject-verb agreement like a pro.
+Imagine confidently navigating tricky situations like job interviews, client meetings, or international networking events.
+Seamlessly weave in modal verbs, conditionals, and subject-verb agreement like a pro.

 Or picture yourself impressing friends and family with your ability to connect ideas using smooth transition words and discourse markers.
 Sounds pretty cool, right?